brianium/tomaat/README.md

 * 25 minute pomodoro timer
 * Update Slack profile with tomato while pom is in progress
 * Send a Slack notification when pomodoro is complete
+* Play a sound when time is up (useful if Slack is not configured)

 Slack usage is optional, but if configured - your profile will be updated like so: